Genard Avery

-Genard Avery (born April 26, 1995) is an American football outside linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-After playing college football for Memphis, he was drafted by the Cleveland Browns in the fifth round of the 2018 NFL Draft.
+Genard Avery (born April 26, 1995) is an American professional football defensive end.
+After playing college football for the Memphis Tigers, he was selected by the Cleveland Browns in the fifth round of the 2018 NFL draft.

-High school career
+Early life

 Avery attended Grenada High School, where he was named to the Clarion-Ledger 2013 All-State Team and was the Most Valuable Player of Mississippi 6A Region.
-He played in the Mississippi-Alabama All-Star Game, and was a member of The Clarion-Ledger’s Targeted 22.
-H registered 111 tackles and six sacks and forced five fumbles as a junior to earn Class 6A All-State honors.
+He played in the Mississippi-Alabama All-Star Game, and was a member of The Clarion-Ledger's Targeted 22.
+He registered 111 tackles and six sacks and forced five fumbles as a junior to earn Class 6A All-State honors.

 As a senior, Avery tallied 75 total tackles, 3.5 sacks and two forced fumbles.
 He also saw playing time on offense, accounting for 72 rushing yards on 18 carries and five offensive touchdowns.
-During senior year, recorded a season-high 10 tackles (9 solo stops) in a 51-14 win over DeSoto Central.
+During senior year, recorded a season-high 10 tackles (9 solo stops) in a 51–14 win over DeSoto Central.

 Avery was also a Class 6A state champion powerlifter and four-year track and field letter-winner.